Vincent N. Parrillo

 His books (see book covers below) include: Strangers to These Shores 11th ed.
 (Pearson, 2014); Understanding Race and Ethnic Relations 5th ed.
 (Pearson, 2016; Korean translation 2010); Cities and Urban Life 7th ed. with John Macionis (Pearson, 2016; Italian translation, 2014)); Diversity in America 4th ed.
 (Paradigm, 2013; Italian translation, 2008); Contemporary Social Problems 6th ed.
 (Allyn & Bacon, 2005; Chinese translation, 2005); Uncertainty and Insecurity in the New Age (Calandra, 2009); William Paterson University (Arcadia, 2005); Millennium Haze: Comparative Inquiries About Society, State and Community (FrancoAngeli, 2000); Ridgewood (Arcadia, 1999); and (ed.)
 Rethinking Today's Minorities (Greenwood Press, 1991).
 He is General Editor of the two-volume interdisciplinary Encyclopedia of Social Problems (Sage, 2008).
 He has also authored two historical novels: Guardians of the Gate (iUniverse, 2011) and Defenders of Freedom (BookLocker 2015).

 He is the executive producer and writer of three award-winning PBS television documentaries: Gaetano Federici: The Sculptor Laureate of Paterson (2013); Smokestacks and Steeples: A Portrait of Paterson (1992) and Ellis Island: Gateway to America (1991).
-He is now working on a new documentary, The People of Paterson.
+He newest documentary, Paterson and Its People, aired on NJTV in September 2015.

 An invited lecturer to dozens of universities in Asia, Canada, Europe, and the United States in the past few years, Prof. Parrillo has gone on numerous assignments for the State Department's former U.S. Information Agency (USIA) and current International Information Program (IIP) to confer with national leaders in Canada, the Czech Republic, Germany, Norway, Poland, Romania, and Sweden on issues relating to immigration and intergroup tensions.
 He has conducted diversity training sessions for NCOs and senior army officers at various military bases, at the Defense Equal Opportunity Management Institute at Patrick Air Force Base, Florida, and for managers in the Saint Barnabas Health Care System in New Jersey.